Bank Accounts for Non-Profit Organisations

 What information is required for a qualifying non-profit group to open such an account?

-The responses from the various banks (in the order received) are tabulated as follows (we will update the post as responses are received:
+The responses from the various banks who responded (in the order received) are repeated as follows (we will update the post should other responses be received):

 TSB Bank